About Uber Technologies, Inc.

 Sales and Marketing

-Uber does little advertising, but its name has become a verb for ride sharing.
+Uber does little advertising, but its name has become the word for ride sharing.
 From time to time, the company offers incentives to drivers and riders to boost ridership in some markets.
 In the business press, the company has received much coverage, not always for best practices.

 Uber is privately held, but it releases selected financial information to investors and media.